If you have comprehensive cover call 0800 269 622 to report a claim.

 What is excess?

-An excess fee is the first 'portion' of a claim which you pay, regardless of blame, when your vehicle is repaired or written off.
-They are individual to each policy and, in the event of a claim, you only ever have to pay your own excess fee.
+An excess fee is the first 'portion' of a claim which you pay, regardless of blame, when your vehicle is repaired or it is a total loss.
+The excess is individual to each policy and, in the event of a claim, you only ever have to pay your own excess fee.

 Where can I find information about my excess fee?